Laess3r/tunneltool/README.md

 # TunnelTool
-TunnelTool is a small tool helping at accessing servers
+TunnelTool is a small tool helping to access remote servers

   - Open SSH Tunnels to various servers
   - Download Logfiles